mne-tools/mne-python/doc/documentation.rst

     whats_new.rst
     cited.rst

 The **workflows** will get you started on defining which type of pipeline you should aim for in your data analysis: evoked data analysis in sensor space and in source space, time-frequency analysis in sensor space and in sensor space.
 Each step in a given workflow will link to the relevant tutorials and example codes.

-The **tutorials** provide in-depth reviews of specific analyses (e.g. preprocessing, epoching, decoding).
+The **tutorials** provide in-depth reviews of specific analyses (e.g. preprocessing, epoching, decoding) with narrative documentation and comments detailed.

 The **code examples** provides you elaborate snippet codes that go through importing your raw data to the outcome of a planned analysis.
 The mne-study template drives you through the full pipeline of analysis on sample data.
 You can also find a gallery of these examples in the :ref:`examples gallery <sphx_glr_auto_examples>`.